brycewray/hugo-site/content/posts/2022/07/more-tips-using-giscus/index.md

 // variables it enables below --- such as
 // `var.$blue` --- require the use of
 // **Dart Sass**.
 If you're still using the
-// Hugo default of Libsass, remove the
+// Hugo default of LibSass, remove the
 // `var.` before each `$` (**and**,
 // of course, declare the vars someplace).